TMJ Treatment Ellisville, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Ellisville.

 TMJ Treatment in Ellisville, MO.
 Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

 For residents in Ellisville, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Ellisville, MO.
-At Axes Physical Therapy, our Ellisville, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+At Axes Physical Therapy, our Ellisville, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
 Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) is a collection of disorders impacting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the temporal bone of the skull.
-Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
+Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
+The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
 Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)